Skip to main content

 Use the calculator with intent

 The Basal Metabolic Rate (BMR) calculator estimates the number of calories your body burns to perform fundamental life-sustaining functions such as breathing, circulation, and cell production, assuming you are at complete rest.
-It provides a crucial baseline for understanding your individual energy expenditure before any physical activity is considered.
+It provides a baseline for understanding your individual energy expenditure before any physical activity is considered.

 Anyone looking to manage their weight (loss, gain, or maintenance), understand their metabolism, or design a personalized nutrition plan will benefit from this tool.
 Athletes, individuals on specific diets, and those monitoring their overall health can use their BMR to set realistic and effective caloric targets.